DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 We recommend two ways of working with Word + Pandoc.

-1. Conversion from Word to EPUB using Pandoc directly from the Terminal (Mac) / Command Prompt (Windows), or using the browser-based converter developed for this Toolkit.[^pandoc-convert] This should only be done only at the very end of the editorial process, because after this conversion no further editorial changes can be applied to the Word document.
+1. Conversion from Word to EPUB using Pandoc directly from the Terminal (Mac) / Command Prompt (Windows), or using the browser-based converter developed for this Toolkit.[^pandoc-convert2] This should only be done only at the very end of the editorial process, because after this conversion no further editorial changes can be applied to the Word document.
 A graphic designer can quite easily transform the converted document into the final electronic publication (for example, by modifying the typographic design to make it suitable for e-readers, by scaling and optimizing images for screen reading, by adding bibliographical metadata, etc.).

 2. Conversion from Word to Markdown using Pandoc.
 Since Pandoc can also convert files *to* the Markdown format, this is often the preferable option, especially for complex publishing projects.
 The resulting Markdown file can then be used as the 'master file' for conversions to various other file formats (such as EPUB, or HTML for publishing on a website).
 The advantage of converting to Markdown is that any formatting glitch in the Word document will now become clearly visible.
 For example, a heading formatted manually will be converted as \*\*heading\*\* while a heading formatted with the proper style definition will be converted as \#heading.
 This makes it much easier to clean up the internal formatting of the document and produce a 'clean' master file for all subsequent document conversions.
 The EPUB generated from this Markdown file will in most cases be much better structured than an EPUB directly generated from the Word file, making the subsequent work to be performed by the designer much easier.
 It is also possible to customize the Pandoc conversion by defining style templates.
 This in turn may make it possible, depending on the type and complexity of the publication, to automatically generate a complete and well-formatted EPUB from the Markdown files without even having to hire a designer.